 During this time of year the city shines particularly bright with lights illuminating every corner you turn.
-From the epic lights of Dyker Heights and Saks Fifth Avenue, to all the restaurants and rooftops that have transformed for the holidays—here are 70 of the most festive things happening this season to enjoy a truly magical holiday, safely.
+From the epic lights of Dyker Heights and Saks Fifth Avenue, to all the restaurants and rooftops that have transformed for the holidays—here are 50 of the most festive things happening this season to enjoy a truly magical holiday.

-The Dyker Heights home are lit up and ready to be seen — starting the weekend after Thanksgiving and carrying through to NYE!
+The Dyker Heights homes are lit up and ready to be seen — starting the weekend after Thanksgiving and carrying through to NYE!
 The stunning lights and endless decorations have become increasingly more famous over the years and have been a tradition for more than 30 years, spanning three avenues and several streets.
-Read all about it here.

 Don’t worry if you can’t afford anything at those luxurious shops up and down Fifth Avenue (we can’t either).
 What we can afford though is some nice window shopping!
 Here are some of the most mesmerizing displays this year:

 - Saks Fifth Avenue

 - Once you’re done on 5th Ave, be sure to head over to Herald Square to marvel at the gorgeous holiday window display at Macy’s too

 Maccabee Bar began as a Boston-based pop-up, but this December a new location will be coming to NYC!
 Taking over Ollie West Village, Maccabee Bar will be a Hanukkah-inspired wonderland complete with drinks like the Hebrew Hammer and Latke Sour.